habibi4webdesign/run-my-bash-script-vscode-extension/README.md

 - **User-Friendly Interface**: Run bash scripts without the need to toggle between the terminal and the editor.
 - **Intuitive Input Handling**: The extension now prompts you for each parameter in your script, making it easier to understand what each input is for.
 - **Custom Script Path**: Set a default script to run every time you use the extension.
+You can also override the previously selected script with the `overrideBashScript` command.

 ### How to Use